kaf-lamed-beyt/ghosted/README.md

 ## Why?

-I spend a lot of time on GitHub, sometimes, I'd randomly notice that the follower count on my profile increased and vice versa.
+I spend a lot of time on GitHub.
+Sometimes, I'd randomly notice that the follower count on my profile increased and vice versa.

 There's no way for me to know.
 I want to.